scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ## Overview

-The SCION data plane forwards inter-domain packets between SCION-enabled ASes.
+The SCION Data Plane forwards inter-domain packets between SCION-enabled ASes.
 SCION routers are normally deployed at the edge of an AS, and peer with neighbor SCION routers.
 Inter-domain forwarding is based on end-to-end path information contained in the packet header.
 This path information consists of a sequence of Hop Fields (HFs).
 Each Hop Field corresponds to an AS on the path, and it includes an ingress interface ID as well as an egress interface ID, which unequivocally identifies the ingress and egress interfaces within the AS.
 The information is authenticated with a Message Authentication Code (MAC) to prevent forgery.

 This concept allows SCION routers to forward packets to a neighbor AS without inspecting the destination address and also without consulting an inter-domain forwarding table.
 Intra-domain forwarding and routing are based on existing mechanisms (e.g. IP).
 A SCION border router reuses existing intra-domain infrastructure to communicate to other SCION routers or SCION endpoints within its AS.
 The last SCION router at the destination AS therefore uses the destination address to forward the packet to the appropriate local endpoint.